 Done loads of railways but this one is a gem.
 Small, friendly and quiet.
 My kids, 5 and 3 loved it.
 Eventhough it's a short ride it's beautiful scenery in a comfortable carriage and an hours round trip is just right.
 At £15 for a...More

 This was the last railway (in Wales) on our to do list.
 We were, therefore, pleased to find this railway open when we were in the area.
 There is so little parking that it is best to find alternative arrangements.
 We parked in the Corris...More

 Party Bookings & Special Train Hire

 We welcome group and coach party bookings and can arrange special trains for special occasions such as birthdays.
 Other attractions to visit in the area include King Arthur’s Labyrinth, Corris Craft Centre and the Centre for Alternative Technology.
 We are located in Corris village, reached by turning off the A487 Dolgellau – Machynlleth road at the Braich Goch Inn.
 Visiting as a group?
-Contact Charles Benedetto at Corris Railway Group Bookings or Download a Group Booking Form.
+Contact Graeme Jolley at Corris Railway Group Bookings or Download a Group Booking Form.

 Would you and a small group of similarly-minded friends like to spend a few hours trying your hands at driving steam, diesel and battery powered electric locomotives on part of the oldest narrow gauge railway in Mid Wales?
 We can offer the Experience Day in April, May, June and September on days when normal services are not operating (see www.corris.co.uk for timetable arrangements) .
 Prices are £360 for a diesel day or £450 for a steam day.
 Maximum 6 participants.